ACCA Strategic Business Reporting (SBR) Paper Guide 2026

 SBR requires a structured, methodical approach:

-- Read the scenario carefully: identify all relevant IFRS issues
+- Read the scenario carefully and identify all relevant IFRS issues.

-- Plan your answer: decide which statements or notes need adjustments
+- Plan your answer by deciding which financial statements or notes require adjustments.

-- Apply standards logically: show clear working for calculations
+- Apply accounting standards logically and show clear workings for all calculations.

 Practical Areas to Prioritise for 2026